pavex/publixe-url/README.md

 # publixe-url
 Url and Url script container

-Here is a small example:
+Here is a short example:
 ```php
 use Publixe\Url;